suzannepk/slurm_HPCC/README.md

 | c      | number of CPU cores per task |

 Make that change and submit the job again.
-Check your output to see if the warning is gone and if each OMP process has a unque HWT nubmer.
+Check your output to see if the warning is gone and if each OMP process has a unique HWT ID number associated with it in the output.

 Putting It All Together Exercise
 --------------------------------

-You can see that with just a few of the possible Srun options, we have a lot of control at the runtime of our program over how its work layed out on the node!
+You can see that with just a few of the possible srun options, we have a lot of control at the runtime of our program over how its work is laid out on the node!

 For your final exercise in the challenge, see if you can setup and run the following job layouts for hello_mpi_omp without getting errors.
 Check your output.

 1.)
 2 MPI tasks with 3 OpenMP processes each, on one node.
 (Your output file should have 6 lines) 2.)
 8 MPI tasks with 4 OpenMP processes each, on one node.
 (Your output file should have 32 lines)

-When you are done, copy the path to either one of those output files to the google sheet to show that you have done the exercise.
+When you are done, copy the path to one of those output files to the google sheet to show that you have done the exercise.

-So in summary, we explored the Slurm options for sbatch that allow us to reserve compute nodes via the scheduler and we explored a few of the srun options that control how the parallel job launcher lays out work on the node.
+In summary, we explored the Slurm options for sbatch that allow us to reserve compute nodes via the scheduler.
+We explored a few of the srun options that control how the parallel job launcher lays out work on the node.

 If you want to learn more, see the Frontier User Documentation's Slurm section, where there are many more examples: (https://docs.olcf.ornl.gov/systems/frontier_user_guide.html#slurm)[https://docs.olcf.ornl.gov/systems/frontier_user_guide.html#slurm]